 Chapter 9

 He remained so nonchalant.
 Handling himself with caution.
 Making me feel like I would never weasel my way into his psyche.
 A place I craved entrance to.
-It was similar to the gifted program in grade school.
-A test others seemed able to pass easier than me.
-My small body sitting at a desk, an arm covering the paper from the judgemental eyes of peers.
+A feeling that brought me back to my small body sitting at a desk, an arm covering paper from the judgemental eyes of peers.
+The fear of stupidity.

 His eyes are wide, surrounded by long eyelashes.
-They're big, I'd describe them as doe-like if he didn't give off such a predatory aura.
+They're big, I'd describe them as doe-like if he didn't feel like such a predator.
 They're a simplistic color, neither bright nor dark.
 Just dim.
 They move constantly, even when focused on me.
 His eyebrows move around a lot as well, as though they were connected straight to his brain, which also seems constantly moving.

 "What?"
 I ask.

 "Just close them.
 It shouldn't be a tough direction to follow."
-He responds, cracking his knuckles once more.
-Craving the gun to return to his empty hands.
-"Close.
-Your.
-Eyes.
-Eaven."
+He responds, cracking his knuckles once more, craving the gun to return to his empty hands.

 As much as my brain fought, my instincts craved knowledge.
 Needing to know where this wooded road would lead.

 His hand continues to scrunch into his pants.
 His eyebrows wrinkle his otherwise smooth forehead.
 Age avoiding him like a woman would on a nighttime sidewalk.
-He has shaggy hair, the light of my kitchen hitting it in a way that brings attention to it.
-His eyes show the intelligence and partial cruelty of a CEO.
+His hair is cut short, the light of my kitchen hitting it in a way that brings attention to it.
+His eyes show intelligence and partial cruelty.
 His sleeves are pulled up, bunching just above his elbows.

 "Yes.
 That is true."
 I responded idiotically.
 "What are you doing?"
 He asked, a breath escaping from his stomach.
 "Nothing."
 My hands were clasped in my lap.